 The Successor Agency is the public entity, overseen by the Placer County Board of Supervisors, that is responsible for winding down former Redevelopment Agency activities, including:

-Making payments and processing approved obligations (per the Recognized Obligations Payment Schedule "ROPS" at the bottom of this page)
+Making payments and processing approved obligations (per the Recognized Obligations Payment Schedule)

 All redevelopment agencies in California were dissolved as of February 1, 2012 (per ABx1-26 "Dissolution Act").
 On June 27, 2012, Assembly Bill 1484 was passed to clarify the Dissolution Act.
 One provision of this bill was a requirement to establish a "Successor Agency" designated as a separate "public entity", which was passed by Ordinance on August 7, 2012 by the Placer County Board of Supervisors.